CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpuconfiguration.md

 <details><summary>CPB Mode</summary>

+!!! info ""
-?> Core Performance Boost (CPB) allows the processor to dynamically control and adjust its operating frequency to increase performance when needed and maintain lower power and thermal characteristics during normal operation.
+    Core Performance Boost (CPB) allows the processor to dynamically control and adjust its operating frequency to increase performance when needed and maintain lower power and thermal characteristics during normal operation.

 Options: